francescoimola/my-site/_notes/about-me.md

 title: About
 permalink: /about
 ---
-I'm Francesco Imola, an artist, editor, designer, and curator based in London.
+I (he/they) am an artist, designer, and curator based in London working with software and code to examine self-exposure on the web.

 I hold a Bachelor’s degree in Digital Arts from University of Greenwich, where I now work—managing social media, curating events, and designing frameworks to help students make work abiding by UK Covid-19 legislations.

 Recently, I worked on a few self-initiated projects: [explore them here](/selectedwork){: .internal-link}.
 You might also be interested in [[what's at the top of my mind]].